 We see Urich injecting heroin (I guess) into his arm.
 Urich narrates that the fact is that some people are strong and some are weak.
 Urich narrates that Peter was wrong about one thing.
 That it was not wild dogs that tore into Ben.
 We flashback to that night and see that it was the Vulture who tore into Ben like a wild animal.

-Urich asks the question of how does he know that Ben had been cannibalized by the Vulture.
-Urich states “Because…God help me…I was there…” We see the Vulture chomping on Uncle Ben with Norman Osborn, Fancy Dan, Ox, Montana, Kraven and Urich all watching.
+Urich asks the question of how he knows that Ben had been cannibalized by the Vulture.
+Urich states “Because…God help me…I was there…” We see the Vulture chomping on Uncle Ben with Norman Osborn, Fancy Dan, Ox, Montana, Kraven, and Urich all watching.
 End of issue.

 Spider-Man: Noir #1 ends with an incredible ending.
 My jaw was on the ground when I saw the last page of this issue.
 Hine and Sapolsky first surprise the reader by revealing that Urich is a drug addict.
 Then they shock the reader with the fact that Urich was present when Urich was killed by the Vulture.
 I cannot wait to learn to what extent Urich is involved with Norman Osborn.